Persistence of vision: 1820–1866: Revolving wheel

 In 1821 the Quarterly Journal of Science, Literature, and The Arts published a "letter to the editor" with the title Account of an Optical Deception.
 It was dated Dec.
 1, 1820 and attributed to "J.M.", possibly publisher/editor John Murray himself.
 The author noted that the spokes of a rotating wheel seen through fence slats appeared with peculiar curvatures (see picture).
 The letter concluded: "The general principles on which this deception is based will immediately occur to your mathematical readers, but a perfect demonstration will probably prove less easy than it appears on first sight".
 Four years later Peter Mark Roget offered an explanation when reading at the Royal Society on December 9, 1824.
 He added: "It is also to be noticed that, however rapidly the wheel revolves, each individual spoke, during the moment it is viewed, appears to be at rest."
 Roget claimed that the illusion is due to the fact "that an impression made by a pencil of rays on the retina, if sufficiently vivid, will remain for a certain time after the cause has ceased."
-He also provided mathematical details about the appearing curvatures.
+He also provided mathematical details about the apparent curvatures.